sparsh0006/Hash-Brownie/README.md

-# ElizaOS - Your Autonomous AI Agent Platform

-ElizaOS is an open-source platform for building and deploying autonomous AI agents.
-It provides a flexible and modular architecture, allowing developers to create intelligent agents that can interact with the world, learn from experience, and achieve complex goals.

-## Key Features

-* **Modular Agent Architecture:** Design agents with composable skills and knowledge.
-* **Multi-Modal Communication:** Agents can interact through text, audio, and potentially more.
-* **Knowledge Management:** Robust system for storing, retrieving, and utilizing information.
-* **Extensible Plugin System:** Easily add new capabilities and integrations.
-* **Built with Cutting-Edge Technologies:** Leveraging modern tools for performance and scalability.

 ## Hedera Integration

 ElizaOS utilizes the Hedera network through the `@elizaos/plugin-hedera`.
 This plugin empowers the `HederaHelper` agent to interact with the Hedera ledger for a variety of operations, including checking balances, transferring tokens, creating new tokens and topics, and managing consensus service messages.